victorgregoriosuse/devsecops-tools/README.md

 # DevSecOps Tools

-This repository contains scripts to integrate Trivy vulnerability scans with SonarQube.
+This repository contains scripts to integrate container vulnerability scans with SonarQube using either Trivy or Docker Scout.

 ## Workflow